 EIT Food partners involved: Queen’s University Belfast, University of Cambridge, Scottish Association of Marine Science, Matis, Polish Academy of Science.

-If you would like to hear more about our Inspire Sustainable Aquaculture programme and timings, please contact Michaela on M.email@example.com.
+If you would like to hear more about our Inspire Sustainable Aquaculture programme and timings, please contact Dr. Karen Miller, on email@example.com.

 Central European Time

 Early bird fees applicable until October 6th, 2022